amiryal/misbotheringsms/README.md

  * Handle toast notifications as well.
  * Preferences screen to choose whether to play a notification sound, vibrate or both.
+ * Access to settings of Messaging app in a click.
  * Notification sound and vibration pattern picker.
  * Improve About screen.
  * New app icon.